21kerriganlj/21kerriganlj.github.io/content/portfolio/ASTE_331/index.md

   caption: ''
 ---

-This class focused on spacecraft systems engineering.....
+This class focused on spacecraft systems engineering..... (to be continued)